KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/clion.md

 {{< figure alt="IDE window with selected run configuration" width="900px" src="kb-run-debug-conf-applied.png" >}}

 You can now start developing.
-Set a breakpoint, start a debugging session, create your own run/debug configuration based on original, and so on.
+Set a breakpoint, start a debugging session, create your own run/debug configuration based on the original, and so on.

 ## Tips and Tricks